joeyschroeder/temperature-util/README.md

 ## Contributing
 Please submit a pull request with any features/fixes for the project.
 I apologize in advance for the slow action on pull requests and issues.
 Please follow the [ESLint rules](https://github.com/joeyschroeder/temperature-conversions/blob/master/.eslintrc.json) for the project.

+## To-Dos
+In the future, it's hoped this library includes:
+* Delisle temperature conversion functions and formats
+* Newton temperature conversion functions and formats
+* Réaumur temperature conversion functions and formats
+* Rømer temperatuer converation functions and formats

 ## License
 This project is licensed under the MIT License - see the [MIT Open Source Initiative](https://opensource.org/licenses/MIT) for details.